“We the People” Simulated Congressional Hearings

 Mock Trial Program

-The Howard County Bar Association sponsors the High School Mock Trial competition annually, and the State’s Attorney’s Office is committed to supporting this valuable program.
-Students from the Howard County High Schools dedicate many hours to competition.
-The students begin their preparation of the legal case, prepared by the Maryland State Bar Association, in the fall of each year.
+Every year, more than 150 Maryland high schools from 20 Maryland jurisdictions register to compete in the MYLaw High School Mock Trial Competition.
+Volunteer attorneys and judges preside over more than 400 enactments each year.
+Two to three thousand Maryland youth learn about the law, our courts, and critical life skills that prepare them for their futures.
 Acting as attorneys and witnesses in either a civil or criminal trial, students portray defense or plaintiff/prosecution and are scored on their performances by volunteer judges.
-The weeks long competition involves several trials from January through March.
-The high school with the best record at the conclusion of the competition then advances to the regional competition, and then often to the State-wide competition.
+The weeks- long competition involves several trials from January through March.
+The high school with the best record at the conclusion of the competition then advances to the regional competition, and then often to the statewide competition.

-Many of the attorneys from the State’s Attorney’s Office volunteer their time to help coordinate the competition, mentor and assist the students in preparation for the competition, and preside over the trials as judges.
-State’s Attorney Richard Gibson presided over mock trials during the 2019 competition season as well as other Assistant State’s Attorneys including Deputy Josh Felsen, Jennifer Ritter, Amy Hott, Maurice Frazier, Stephen Yaeger, Bradley Bloodworth.
-In addition, several other Assistant State’s Attorneys, including Katherine Bagley, Amy Helbig and Natasha Blount, spend countless hours with the students as attorney mentors and coaches.
+Many of the attorneys from our office volunteer their time to help coordinate the competition, mentor and assist the students in preparation for the competition, assist as scorekeepers and preside over the trials as judges.
+State’s Attorney Richard Gibson presided over mock trials during the 2021-2022 competition season as well as Deputy State’s Attorney Josh Felsen and other Assistant State’s Attorneys including Jennifer Ritter, Maurice Frazier, Bradley Bloodworth, Katherine Bagley, Natasha Blount and Natasha Byus.
 (Header image: Mock Trial Program in 2019)